realadvisor/dev-server-setup/README.md

 An important dependency before Homebrew can work is the **Command Line Tools** for **Xcode**.
 These include compilers that will allow you to build things from source.

 Now, Xcode weights something like 2GB, and you don't need it unless you're developing iPhone or Mac apps.
 Good news is Apple provides a way to install only the Command Line Tools, without Xcode.
-To do this you need to go to [http://developer.apple.com/downloads](http://developer.apple.com/downloads), and sign in with your Apple ID (the same one you use for iTunes and app purchases).
-Unfortunately, you're greeted by a rather annoying questionnaire.
-All questions are required, so feel free to answer at random.

-Once you reach the downloads page, search for "command line tools", and download the latest **Command Line Tools (OS X Mountain Lion) for Xcode**.
-Open the **.dmg** file once it's done downloading, and double-click on the **.mpkg** installer to launch the installation.
-When it's done, you can unmount the disk in Finder.

-**Note**: If you are running **OS X 10.9 Mavericks**, then you can install the Xcode Command Line Tools directly from the command line with `$ xcode-select --install`, and you don't have to go through the download page and the questionnaire.
+You can install the Xcode Command Line Tools directly from the command line with `$ xcode-select --install`, and you don't have to go through the download page and the questionnaire.

 Finally, we can install Hombrew!
 In the terminal paste the following line (without the `$`), hit **Enter**, and follow the steps on the screen:

-    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+    $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

 One thing we need to do is tell the system to use programs installed by Hombrew (in `/usr/local/bin`) rather than the OS default if it exists.
 We do this by adding `/usr/local/bin` to your `$PATH` environment variable: